-Uncover the truth about humanity’s carbon footprint and the population growth problems facing communities around the world.
+Uncover the truth about humanity’s footprint and the population growth problems facing communities around the world.
 Find out what it takes to be truly sustainable, challenge your thinking about population’s role in climate change and other environmental crises, and get the latest research on what truly can reduce your footprint in the research we’ve gathered below.

 World population growth has been enabled by our robust supply of energy that fuels a prodigious amount of resource extraction and waste production.